lelylan/simple-oauth2/CONTRIBUTING.md

 * Fork and clone the repository (`develop` branch).
 * Run `npm install` for dependencies.
 * Run `npm test` to execute all specs.
-* Run `npm run test-watch` to auto execute all specs when a file change.
 * Run `npm run lint` to verify that all code pass our linting rules.

 ## Updating the docs